aws-ia/terraform-aws-eks-blueprints/examples/blue-green-upgrade/README.md

 > This section, can be executed in either eks-blue or eks-green folders, or in both if you want to delete both clusters.

 In order to properly destroy the Cluster, we need first to remove the ArgoCD workloads, while keeping the ArgoCD addons.
+We will also need to remove our Karpenter provisioners, and any other objects you created outside of Terraform that needs to be cleaned before destroying the terraform stack.

 Why doing this?
 When we remove an ingress object, we want the associated Kubernetes add-ons like aws load balancer controller and External DNS to correctly free the associated AWS resources.
 If we directly ask terraform to destroy everything, it can remove first theses controllers without allowing them the time to remove associated aws resources that will still existing in AWS, preventing us to completely delete our cluster.